Emergencies:

 How do I qualify for a grant?

 The Community Ties Giving Program considers support to 501(c)(3) public charities located in communities served by Union Pacific Railroad.
-To determine if your organization would qualify, go to Grant Criteria & Eligibility.
+To determine if your organization may qualify, go to Grant Criteria & Eligibility.

 Where do I forward my proposal?